 DACSSA works to champion the cause of people with disability through developing positive relationships and extensive, productive networks.
 These strengthen our ability to provide services to our clients as well as improve the system for all.
 DACSSA remains a highly visible leader of advocacy, sharing our client-led insight into issues relating to disability.

-DACSSA seeks to build on the individual strengths of people with disability and enable community capacity building that proactively addresses oppressive systems that perpetuate disability issues including discrimination, abuse, neglect, violence and exploitation.
+DACSSA seeks to build on the individual strengths of people with disability and enable community capacity building.
+We believe that every South Australian living with disability has the right to be heard.